surfacesyntacticud/website/content/guidelines/u/relations/comp_pred.md

 The `comp:pred` relation can also be used in certain subordinating constructions.

 {{< conll >}}
-# text = Mais la réalité est que la Mauritanie n'est pas le Maroc ou l'Algérie.
+# text = Mais la réalité est que la Mauritanie n'est pas le Maroc ou l'Algérie
 # text_en = But the reality is that Mauritania isn't Morocco or Algeria.
 1	Mais	but	CCONJ	_	_	4	cc	_	Gloss=but
 2	la	the	DET	_	Definite=Def|Gender=Fem|Number=Sing|PronType=Art	3	det	_	Gloss=the
 3	réalité	reality	NOUN	_	Gender=Fem|Number=Sing	4	subj	_	Gloss=reality